ryan-snyder/dnd-online/api/README.md

 **Should only create a character in the db on a save**

-**We could have temp characters though, for sharing purposes** Create character - create character for the current user
+**We could have temp characters though, for sharing purposes** Create character - create character for the current user and update the user with the character id and so forth

 find character - find character owned by current user with whatever query params